tamirblu/Zap-Assignment/project/README.md

 # Zap E-commerce MCP Integration

-> **Proof of Concept**: Remote Model Context Protocol (MCP) server implementation for Zap.co.il, Israel's leading price comparison platform.
+> **Proof of Concept**: Remote Model Context Protocol (MCP) server implementation for Zap.co.il.

 ## 🎯 Overview

 This project demonstrates how AI applications can be extended with real-world e-commerce capabilities through Anthropic's Model Context Protocol (MCP).
-While we focus on Claude as the primary example (being the leader in MCP adoption), this same integration approach works across AI assistant platforms.
-ChatGPT has begun early-stage MCP implementation available to Pro subscribers for advanced research, with broader rollout expected as the protocol gains industry adoption.
+While we focus on Claude as the primary example (being the leader in MCP adoption), this same integration approach works across AI assistant platforms like the GPT's and many more.

 By implementing both local and remote MCP servers, this POC showcases how AI can interact with product catalogs, price comparisons, and shopping workflows in a structured, scalable way.

-**Key Capability**: Transform Claude into an intelligent shopping assistant that can search products, compare prices across sellers, manage shopping carts, and generate payment links - all through natural language conversations.
+**Key Capability**: Transform any MCP-compatible AI into an intelligent shopping assistant that can search products, compare prices across sellers, manage shopping carts, and generate payment links - all through natural language conversations.

 ## 📊 Dataset & Assumptions